SkateCodeN/RecipesApp/README.md

 4/14/2025
 TODO: Lets build the structure as well ie lets make sure we have a roadmap of where we want to take this, we need an MVP drawn out

+-We need to create a suggester that takes a random numbe of recipes